octobercms/docs/3.x/cms/resources/multisite.md

 {% endfor %}
 ```

-## Detecting Site from Browser Language
+## Browser Language Detection

-October CMS is configured to automatically detect a matching site based on the browser's preferred language based when the following conditions are met.
+October CMS is configured to automatically detect a matching site based on the browser's preferred language when the following conditions are met.

 - The primary site has a CMS route prefix set
 - There are no other sites matching the base URL